dodikvinikadze/FinalProject/README.md

 # FinalProject
 automation-tests
-This is my final project for automated testing course I'll briefly explain what tools I've used and which test cases are automated.
+This is my final project for automated testing course.
+I'll briefly explain what tools I've used and which test cases are automated.
 ## Tools
 * Maven